Contact Info

 Q: What happens once I am eligible for an interview?

 Once you have turned in your application and transcripts and have passed the aptitude test, you have an interview with the committee.
-Once an interview date has been selected, you will be notified by mail of your interview date and time.
+Once an interview date has been selected, you will be notified by email of your interview date and time.

 Q: What does my interview score and rank mean?